Košice - Nižná Myšľa - Skároš

-The city stretches on both banks of the river Hornád in the geographical contact of the northern tip of the East Pannonian Basin and the Košice Basin and the Carpathian mountains of Slovenské Rudohorie ore mountains bordering on the city in the Northwest by the Čierna Hora mountain and the Volovské Vrchy mountains.
-From the East, it is enclosed by the Slanské Vrchy mountain range of volcanic origin.
+The city extends on both banks of the river Hornád in the geographical contact of the northern tip of the East Pannonian Basin – the Košice Basin, and the Carpathian Mountains of the Slovenské Rudohorie mountain ridge, which borders on the city in the Northwest by the Čierna Hora mountains and the Volovské Vrchy hills.
+From the East, it is enclosed by the wall of the Slanské Vrchy mountain ridge of volcanic origin.

 Košice is the metropolis of Eastern Slovakia and the second largest city in the Slovak Republic.

-In the year 2013, Košice became the European Capital of Culture.
-It has held the title of the European City of Sport from the year 2016, and from that year, the prestigious international film festival Art Film Fest is being held here annually.
+Košice became the European Capital of Culture in the year 2013.
+The city has held the title of the European City of Sport from 2016, and from the same year, the prestigious international film festival Art Film Fest is taking place here every year.